randyau/datawebring/README.md

 0. Make sure you fit the join criteria (below)
 1. Submit a pull request to `onionring-variables.js` (details below) to add your site to the list, the managers will review and merge as appropriate
-2. Add the little JavaScript snippet in the Installation section to have it show up
+2. Copy/paste the little HTML code snippet in the Installation section to have the widget show up
 3. (Optional) The CSS is super basic.
 Feel free to locally override it.

 # Join Criteria